Jinnicky the Red Jinn: History

 In addition to these, Jinnicky owns a large number of slaves.
 This contrasts with the jinns of the Arabian Nights, who are usually slaves themselves, such as the one in Aladdin's lamp.
-All of the slaves that are described are explicitly black people, a point of controversy in modern analyses of Thompson's legacy.
+All of the slaves that are described are explicitly Black people.
 The best known of the slaves is Ginger, whose service to a magic dinner bell is an important literary device.

 He also makes smaller appearances in The Wishing Horse of Oz and Yankee in Oz (in which Jinnicky is instrumental in liberating the Emerald City palace from the primary antagonist Badmannah the Giant), and is fleetingly referenced in Pirates in Oz and Captain Salt in Oz.
-Because all of his appearances except Wishing Horse and Silver Princess are protected under U.S. copyright, he does not figure in books by post-Thompson authors, with the notable exception of Lin Carter, whose estate was able to pay to use the character in his novel, The Tired Tailor of Oz (published posthumously in 2001).
-Jinnicky will enter the public domain on 1 January 2025 when his first novel's copyright expires.
+Because most of his appearances except Wishing Horse and Silver Princess are protected under U.S. copyright, he does not figure in books by post-Thompson authors, with the notable exception of Lin Carter, whose estate was able to pay to use the character in his novel, The Tired Tailor of Oz (published posthumously in 2001).
+Jinnicky entered the public domain on 1 January 2025 when his first novel's copyright expired.

 Thompson refers to Jinnicky as "The Wizard of Ev" in The Silver Princess in Oz and Yankee in Oz.

 Jack Snow listed Jinnicky in his encyclopedia Who's Who in Oz in 1954.
 The Jinn is subject of some confusion in this reference book.
 Snow lists Purple Prince rather than Jack Pumpkinhead as his first appearance, and states that Ginger is the servant of Baron Mogodore, the main antagonist of the earlier novel.
 In addition, Snow takes Neill's drawing of Jinnicky's barber from Purple Prince and presents it as a portrait of the unrelated Barber of Rash from The Hungry Tiger of Oz, leading to a popular fan theory that Jinnicky gave the unemployed barber a job - something which Thompson never implied.